dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

  * GST_PLUGIN_PATH=$DESTDIR/usr/local/lib/gstreamer-1.0
  * GST_OMX_CONFIG_DIR=$DESTDIR/usr/local/etc/xdg

-A python script is also available [here](https://github.com/dabrain34/gstreamer-toolkit/blob/master/gst-build-helper/cross-gst-uninstalled.py) to setup the correct environment for your environment.
+A python script is also available [here](https://github.com/dabrain34/gstreamer-toolkit/blob/master/gst-build-helper/cross-gst-uninstalled.py) to setup the correct environment variables for your target.

-#### Building a dependency such as kmssink
+#### Building wavpack in gst-plugins-good

-In order to build a dependency such as `kmssink` which depends on `libdrm`.
-You'll need to get a proper sysroot with all the libraries, which `kmssink` depends on.
+To build a plugin such as `wavpack` which depends on `wavpack`.
+You'll need to get a proper sysroot with this new library and its dependencies (if needed).

-Regarding a root file-system with `libdrm`, I generated one with [cerbero](https://gitlab.freedesktop.org/gstreamer/cerbero) where cross compiling could be described in a next blog post :)
+Regarding a root file-system with `wavpack`, I generated one with [cerbero](https://gitlab.freedesktop.org/gstreamer/cerbero) where cross compiling could be described in a next blog post :) But you should normally have it as part of your sysroot.

-By now the `libdrm` recipe in `cerbero` is not available but can be found in this [merge request](https://gitlab.freedesktop.org/gstreamer/cerbero/merge_requests/392)

 ```
 # cd /opt
 # git clone https://gitlab.freedesktop.org/gstreamer/cerbero
 # cd cerbero
 # ./cerbero-uninstalled -c config/cross-lin-arm64.cbc bootstrap
-# ./cerbero-uninstalled -c config/cross-lin-arm64.cbc build libdrm
+# ./cerbero-uninstalled -c config/cross-lin-arm64.cbc build wavpack

 ```